-Reading and Spelling are reversible processes and need to be explicitly taught together through the use of a structured, systematic and multisensory phonics program.
-There are a number of programs available for use by tutors, teachers and parents that cater for the literacy needs of individuals from pre-school through to adulthood.
+Reading and spelling are reversible processes and need to be explicitly taught together through the use of a structured and systematic phonics program.
+There are a number of programs available for use by teachers, tutors and parents that cater for the literacy needs of individuals from pre-school through to adulthood.

 Some examples of structured and systematic evidence-based programs for use by trained teachers, tutors, or parents who have undergone training courses appear below:

 (Most SPELDs provide training in some of these programs)

 - Sounds-Write – an evidence-based linguistic phonics program utilising a highly successful approach to the teaching of reading, spelling, and writing.
 It is aimed primarily at children in Pre-primary to Year 3, as a whole-school approach to teaching literacy and as an intervention program for middle to upper primary students and secondary students.
 It is also an excellent phonics program for adults.

 - Phonics Books UK (including the Dandelion, Totem and Talisman Readers) – decodable readers which are accompanied by a range of carefully developed student workbooks.
 Highly recommended for use with any structured synthetic phonics program (available at the DSF